Overview

 Lifestyle choices

-• If you smoke, think about quitting.
-Smoking can make the condition worse.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+- Don’t smoke, vape, or use other tobacco or nicotine products.
+If you need help quitting, talk to your doctor about quit programs and medicines.
 These can increase your chances of quitting for good.

-• Stay at a healthy weight, or lose weight, by eating healthy foods and being physically active.
-Being overweight could make this condition worse.
+- Get to and stay at a weight that's healthy for you.
+You can do this by eating healthy foods and being physically active.
+Being at a higher weight could make this condition worse.

 When should you call for help?